awsdocs/amazon-fsx-windows-user-guide/doc_source/supported-fsx-clients.md

 After you connect your on\-premises environment to the VPC associated with your Amazon FSx file system, you can access your file system using its DNS name\.
 You do so just as you do from compute instances within the VPC\.
 For more information on AWS Direct Connect, see the *[AWS Direct Connect User Guide](https://docs.aws.amazon.com/directconnect/latest/UserGuide/)\.* For more information on setting up a VPN connection, see [VPN Connections](https://docs.aws.amazon.com/vpc/latest/userguide/vpn-connections.html) in the *Amazon VPC User Guide*\.

+**Note**
+Amazon FSx can support access from resources outside the VPC associated with your file system\.
+It can do this if those resources have an IP address in the following private IP version 4 \(IPv4\) address ranges, as specified in [RFC 1918](http://www.faqs.org/rfcs/rfc1918.html):
+10\.0\.0\.0–10\.255\.255\.255 \(10/8 prefix\)
+172\.16\.0\.0–172\.31\.255\.255 \(172\.16/12 prefix\)
+192\.168\.0\.0–192\.168\.255\.255 \(192\.168/16 prefix\)

 ### Accessing Amazon FSx for Windows File Server File Systems from Another VPC, Account, or AWS Region<a name="different-vpc-account-access"></a>

-You can use VPC peering or transit gateways with Amazon FSx for Windows File Server to access your file systems from compute instances that are in a different VPC, AWS account, or AWS Region from the one associated with the file system\.
+You can access your Amazon FSx for Windows File Server file system from compute instances in a different VPC, AWS account, or AWS Region from that associated with your file system\.
+To do so, you can use VPC peering or transit gateways\.
 When you use a VPC peering connection or transit gateway to connect VPCs, compute instances that are in one VPC can access Amazon FSx file systems in another VPC\.
 This access is possible even if the VPCs belong to different accounts, and even if the VPCs reside in different AWS Regions\.

 A *VPC peering connection* is a networking connection between two VPCs that you can use to route traffic between them using private IPv4 or IP version 6 \(IPv6\) addresses\.
 You can use VPC peering to connect VPCs within the same AWS Region or between AWS Regions\.
 For more information on VPC peering, see [What is VPC Peering?](https://docs.aws.amazon.com/vpc/latest/peering/Welcome.html) in the *Amazon VPC Peering Guide*\.